regov-enterprise/pop-quiz-backend-s-v4/README.md

 #### Question 1

-A small community has a system that displays residents full biography data and connections.
-The data is populated through an API that fetches information from the database, refines it, and then provide access to various consumers.
-Create an API for this system to meet the following requirements:
+A small community has an existing system that displays full biography data, family relation links and neighbourhood links of its residents.
+The data is populated through an API that fetches information from a secured database.
+Only authorized systems and users can access or consume the API.
+Create an microservice API for this system to meet the following requirements:

 1. A user is able to select any fields combination from the user biography data
 2. The selection creates a combination that fetches relatives and family data from the community database
 3. Another API should populate the result on a new sub dashboard
-4. Only authorized residents can login the community system and view their record
+4. Only authorized residents or authorities can login the community system and view their record
 5. The system should handle error properly and prevent data leakages

 #### Question 2